wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 ### Conclusion
 1. Credit_History is the most significant variable affecting Loan_Status
-2. Our model can successfully predict Loan_Status with an accuracy of 92%
+2. Our model is able to predict Loan_Status with an accuracy of 92%

 ### References
 1. https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction